PHP Framework Comparison: CodeIgniter vs Laravel vs Yii vs CakePHP

 So here we start with PHP framework comparison one by one.

 CodeIgniter was the original PHP framework.
 Developed in 2006, it’s been here forever.
 Its development got slower citing lack of resources for active development.
 It got stuck in 2.x for a long time but entered latest 3.x in 2015.
+During earlier versions, CodeIgniter forked into Kohana as well which was another framework that tried to replace CI but soon gave up due to developers not adopting.
+Kohana is now defunct itself since last version in 2015.
 CodeIgniter is mostly popular in South Asian web developers such as India, Pakistan and Bangladesh.
+CodeIgniter is soon to release version 4 which will dramatically change the direction this framework has taken.
+At the same time, expect drastic upgrades to match the other frames.
+Watch this space as we update CodeIgniter score.